Dominic Solanke: 2014–15 season

 Solanke signed his first professional contract with Chelsea in September 2014.
 Due to the injury of Diego Costa, Solanke was named on the bench for a Premier League match against Crystal Palace on 18 October 2014.
 Three days later, he made his first-team debut as a substitute for Oscar in the 73rd minute of a 6–0 win over NK Maribor in the UEFA Champions League.
-This made him the youngest player to debut in the UEFA Champions League for Chelsea.
+This made him the youngest player to debut in the UEFA Champions League for Chelsea, later eclipsed by Reggie Walsh in October 2025.

 He finished as top scorer in the group stages of the UEFA Youth League after scoring a hat-trick in the final group stage match against Sporting CP.
 On 10 April 2015, Solanke scored two goals in the semi-final of the 2014–15 UEFA Youth League against Roma to send Chelsea into the final.
 He scored in the 3–2 win over Shakhtar Donetsk in the UEFA Youth League final, ending the tournament with 12 goals in nine appearances as Chelsea won the title.
 On 20 April 2015, Solanke scored a late goal to give the team side a 3–1 win in the first leg of the FA Youth Cup final against Manchester City.
 He played in the 2–1 win in the second leg, as Chelsea won the final 5–2 on aggregate.
 On 7 May 2015, Solanke reached 41 goals for the season after scoring a hat-trick in a 4–3 victory over Liverpool U21.
 He was awarded the inaugural Chelsea Academy Player of the Year award for the 2014–15 season.

 2015–16 season: Loan to Vitesse

 On 4 August 2015, Solanke joined Eredivisie club Vitesse on a season-long loan to gain first-team experience.
 After getting approval from FIFA to play in the Netherlands, he made his debut on 23 August 2015, coming off the bench in the 79th minute against Feyenoord, the match ending in a 2–0 defeat for Vitesse.
-A week later, Solanke scored his first goal in a 4–1 victory over SC Cambuur after coming off the bench with 15 minutes to go.
+A week later, Solanke scored his first goal in a 4–1 victory over Cambuur after coming off the bench with 15 minutes to go.
 He ended the season with seven goals in 25 appearances, just three behind top scorer Valeri Qazaishvili and one behind runner-up Milot Rashica.